Frequently Asked Questions

 Because we cannot always control the heat of the equipment we use to make our coconut spreads, we cannot call our products raw.

 We carefully fill all of our jars by weight so you can be sure that you are receiving the full amount of coconut butter you paid for.
 The void in the center is completely normal and a byproduct of our cold air setting process.
 The coconut butter solidifies around the outside of the jar and lid first which creates the “crust” on the top of the jar and the hole in the center.
-This effect is especially pronounced in our 15 oz. jars, since the actual jar we use is a 16 oz. size and there is more room to create that void.

 What is the best way to store my coconut butter?